drteeth/elixir-es-cqrs/slides.md

 ???

 When stakeholders ask for reports, we either join the world in a 15 minute query that brings the server to it's knees or we periodically copy our database into an offline copy that we can work with.
 Either way, we often spend 95% of the time and energy spent going over the same ground we covered last time.

 ---

-# Specialized data
+# Alternative/Specialized data storage
 * Graph-friendly structures
 * GIS
 * Etc